-With the Nanochromis transvestitus, you get a stunning cichlid in a dainty package!
+The Nanochromis transvestitus is a stunning cichlid in a dainty package!

 These fish are described as both easy and difficult to keep.
 They can be can be one of the easier of the 'dwarfs', as long as their needs are met.
-Provide elements that help mimic their natural habitat, such as rocks, driftwood, and a substrate mixture of sand and small pebbles they can pick up.
-A low pH and dense foliage are needed for security.
+Provide decor that help mimic their natural habitat such as rocks, driftwood, and plenty of vegetation in the background or middle ground for security.
+Include a substrate mixture of sand and small pebbles they can pick up and maintain a low pH.
 Aquarists have had no problems when they use the correct pH and the correct hardness in their tanks, those who do not find them more difficult to keep.
 As long as the tank is comfortable, it is kept clean, and the water parameters of a low pH are met, you will have happy fish.

 The Nanochromis transvestitusus is a relatively peaceful and tolerant fish that can be kept in community aquariums.
 They are comfortable with other acidic water dwellers that can hold their own.
 However they will not tolerate other fish that look similar.
 They are aggressive toward their own species, and do not tolerate others of their genus.
 Like most cichlids, they get very aggressive and territorial when spawning.